OUR RESPONSE TO COVID-19

 How we're keeping you safe.

-All Covid vaccines are meant to be given with at a least two week gap from other vaccines, for monitoring reasons, so if you have had a flu shot recently, wait two weeks to book your Covid shot.
+All Covid vaccines are meant to ideally be given with at a least a one week gap from other vaccines, for monitoring reasons, so if you have had a flu shot recently, wait seven days to book your Covid shot.

-The most common side effects from the OAZ vaccine are injection site pain or swelling, headache, aches and pains, chills and fever, usually lasting less than a day or two.
+The most common side effects from both of the vaccines are injection site pain or swelling, headache, aches and pains, chills and fever, usually lasting less than a day or two.
 Ongoing monitoring world-wide expands our knowledge further, every day.
 For the Australian experience so far, see here.

 Frequently asked questions on vaccine safety are answered by the Department of Health here.

 Anyone aged 60 or over can book their vaccine appointment with us right now, preferably via our website here, or by phoning 9510-8888.
 Pfizer vaccine appointments will open up at the end of June.

 What if I'm eligible but not sure whether to have it?